TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 React Test Library has lots of handy methods for retrieving elements from the DOM.
 Their [philosophy](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change) is for tests to be user centered so those methods only let you query by things like role, label or text.
 None of which a div has.
 They support `queryByTestId` for cases like this but I don't have a clean way to pass a test id down to the div inside the control.

-I know the div I want is the top level div in the control, which is all that I'm passing to render.
+I know the div I want is the top level div in the control, which what I'm passing to render.
 I can use `querySelector` on document to grab it.

-Unfortunately, it didn't work.
+Unfortunately, the test didn't work.
 I fired off the event and it had no effect on the state of the control.

 # Debug Hell